-England became World Cup champions, but it would not be long before West Germany finally closed the gap.
+England became World Cup champions, but West Germany finally closed the gap.
 It happened in 1968 at Hannover's Niedersachsenstadion, when West Germany, thanks to a Franz Beckenbauer goal, defeated England 1-0.
 As The Observer's Hugh McIlvanney stated, the match "though short of his own highest standards, was one of the few satisfying features of a shabby, uninspired match...They have beaten England, and that is enough."

 Winning did not stop there.
 At the 1970 World Cup, a rematch came in the quarterfinals at Estadio Nou Camp in Leon, Mexico.
 England had gone up 2-0 with goals from Alan Mullery and Peters.
 Beckenbauer scored for West Germany in the 69th minute before Uwe Seeler, the first player to score at least two goals at four consecutive World Cups, tied the match in the 82nd minute.